3 Discrete Probability

 bdays <- sample(1:365, n, replace = TRUE)

-To check if in this particular set of 50 people we have at least two with the same birthday, we can use the function duplicated, which returns TRUE whenever an element of a vector is a duplicate.
-Here is an example:
+To check if there are at least two people with the same birthday in this particular set of 50 people, we can use the duplicated function, which returns TRUE whenever an element of a vector is a duplicate:

 any(duplicated(bdays))